 Psychosis causes include: alcohol or drug use, brain diseases (Parkinson’s), brain tumors, dementia, HIV, some prescription drugs, some forms of epilepsy, or a stroke.
-In addition, most people with schizophrenia and some people with bipolar disorder or a personality disorder can have psychosis.
+In addition, most people with schizophrenia and some people with depression, bipolar disorder or a personality disorder can have psychosis.
 Via NIH .

 Treatment depends on the cause of the psychosis.
 For some, short term use of an anti-psychotic may be all that is needed to treat a psychotic episode but others may be on anti-psychotics for life.
 Abilify, Risperdal, Zyprexa and Haldol are some anti-psychotic medications.
 Unfortunately anti-psychotic medications can come with unpleasant side effects.
 Via WebMD Psychotherapy is also a treatment that many benefit from.

 The Social Security Administration can evaluate psychosis based on the underlying cause or under 12.03 Schizophrenic, paranoid and other psychotic disorders.
 This listing requires psychosis that results in at least two of the following: marked restriction of activities of daily living; or marked difficulties in maintaining social functioning; or marked difficulties in maintaining concentration, persistence, or pace; or repeated episodes of decompensation, each of extended duration.

 Are you unable to be around others because of paranoia or anger outbursts?
 Are you unable to complete simple household tasks or unable to properly care for your personal hygiene?
 Are you frightened to leave home due to hallucinations or delusions which cause anxiety?
 Are your hallucinations persuading you to commit violence or suicide?
 If so, you may meet SSA’s definition of “marked.”

-If you are unable to work due to a mental disorder, file a claim for SSA Disability Benefits for Psychosis as soon as possible and call The Bishop Law Firm.
-We want to help!
+If you are unable to work due to a mental disorder, file a claim for Social Security Disability benefits for Psychosis as soon as possible.
+Delay may cause you to lose disability benefits.